 Utility Tokens are user tokens or app coins.
 These tokens allow its owners to access a variety of products or services offered by an enterprise.
 In short, utility tokens are not made as a form of investment.
 For instance, a start-up can make utility tokens and sell digital coupons that users can use when they purchase products and avail of services that they are likely to offer in the future.
 These tokens can be considered as gateway tokens.
 Note that since an upper cap on the maximum available token, its value can skyrocket immensely due to supply and demand.

 Utility tokens work in two ways.
 First, it gives token holders the right to use the network.
 Second, it allows token holders to take advantage of the company’s network by voting.
 These tokens can be used to generate funding.
 One concrete example of utility tokens is Filecoin.
 The company successfully raised $257 million by selling utility tokens.
 These tokens can be used to access the company’s decentralised cloud storage platform.
-Another popular utility token is the ERC20 Ethereum Standard, which was used by companies to create tokens for their DApps and eventually launch their Initial Coin Offerings.
+Another popular utility token is the ERC20 Ethereum Standard.
+Companies can use this to create tokens for their DApps and eventually launch their Initial Coin Offerings.

 Security Tokens, on the other hand, is a digital asset that develops its value from an outside tradeable asset.
 Since these can be traded, they are under the federal laws that supervise securities.
 Companies who fail to comply with government regulations often face severe penalties and cessation of project development.